-When you register with us, you are stating that you are 18 years of age or over, or are a minor acting with parental consent.
+When you register with us, you are stating that you are 18 years of age or over.
 You agree that any information you provide to us about yourself upon registration or at any time is true.
 See Terms and Conditions for more information.

 We cannot be held responsible for the privacy of data collected by websites not owned or managed by Save the Children, including those linked through our website.

 Emails aren’t always secure, and they may be intercepted or changed after they’ve been sent.
 Save the Children doesn’t accept liability if this happens.
 The contents of emails reflect their author's views and not necessarily those of Save the Children.

 Please do not send Save the Children any financial data through email.